As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Video via Seinfeld on YouTube

 Language was always part of Seinfeld’s genius.
-Each episode transformed mundane moments into catchphrases that still work decades later — memes before memes.
-It’s one of the reasons the show remains endlessly quotable, even for people who weren’t old enough to catch it on Thursday nights the first time around.
+The show transformed mundane social situations into endlessly reusable catchphrases — essentially memes before memes.
+It’s one of the reasons Seinfeld still feels so alive in everyday culture, even for people who weren’t around NBC’s Thursday night lineup the first time through.

 Why It Still Works